Whether you’re seeking a place to relax and learn something new, or a purely recreational vacation experience, Chautauqua County has plenty to offer.

 Chautauqua County: The World’s Learning Center, provides unique experiences for visitors and residents alike with a focus on leisure and lifelong learning.
 A magnet for writers, artists, scientists, business people, politicians, and teachers of all disciplines to share their expertise in a relaxing vacation setting at the world-renowned Chautauqua Institution.
 For nine weeks each summer, this spectacular historic Victorian village on Chautauqua Lake comes alive with opportunities for all ages and interests from arts and education to religion and recreation.
 Each day bustles with activity from worship services and lectures to classes, camp activities, and performances.
 Music, golf, and sailing are all parts of this destination experience.

-In 2018 the brand new National Comedy Center will open its doors in Jamestown, becoming the only national-scale visitor experience in the United States dedicated to comedy.
-The center will celebrate the comedic arts in all of its forms, and provide visitors with a high-tech personally tailored experience guaranteed to leave them laughing.
-The National Comedy Center will open in August.
+The brand new National Comedy Center opened its doors in the summer of 2018 and is already drawing visitors from around the country.
+The only national-scale visitor experience in the United States dedicated to comedy, the center celebrates the comedic arts in all forms and provides visitors with a high-tech personally tailored experience guaranteed to leave them laughing.

 With 50 miles of Lake Erie shoreline plus Chautauqua Lake, the Cassadaga Lakes, Findley Lake, and numerous creeks and waterways, Chautauqua County is a fisherman’s and boater’s paradise.
 With golf courses for all levels of play, ski resorts, and trails for hiking, horseback riding and snowmobiling, Chautauqua County is a four-season recreational playground.
 Opportunities abound for tennis, sailing, rowing, and more.
 Learn the basics with sailing courses or simply rent a boat and spend a day on the beautiful waters of Chautauqua Lake.
 In the winter snowmobilers enjoy over 200 miles of scenic well-maintained trails.
 Downhill and cross country skiing and snowshoeing are favorite winter pastimes.